Skip to main content

 If your complaint involves more than one organisation (e.g. social services) we will liaise with that organisation so that you receive one coordinated reply.
 We may need your consent to do this.
 Where your complaint has been sent initially to an incorrect organisation, we may seek your consent to forward this to the correct person to deal with.

-The response letter will include details of the result of your complaint and also your right to escalate the matter further if you remain dissatisfied with the response.
-Above all we will always deal with your complaint in an open, transparent and respectful way.
+The response letter will include details of the result of your complaint and your right to escalate the matter further if you remain dissatisfied with the response.

-How to Escalate
+How to escalate